- Installing Linux Step by Step

 Imaging with DD

-Disk Duplicator (dd) is a tool for archiving and backup of complete partitions or entire disks.
+Disk Duplicator (dd) is a tool for archiving and backup complete partitions or entire disks.
 This is called imaging or cloning a hard drive.
-Disk images can be used to backup drives, create snapshots or create ISO images of CD and DVD disks.
+Disk images can be used to backup drives, create snapshots or create ISO images of CD and DVDs.
 The images created are exact representations of the original filesystem, and they can be mounted as any other device.

 Create an ISO image from a CD